SWIFTSIM/SWIFT/doc/RTD/source/Task/adding_your_own_neighbour_loop.rst

 tasks + 1 ghost, etc...
 All these numbers can be overwritten at run time by the user anyway in the parameter file (``Scheduler: tasks_per_cell``).

-and give the task an estimate of the computational cost that it will have in ``scheduler_reweight`` in  ``scheduler.c``::
+Then give the task an estimate of the computational cost that it will have in ``scheduler_reweight`` in  ``scheduler.c``::

       case task_type_self: